Waavi/mailman/readme.md

 ### Setting the css file to use

 You may set a different css file than default.
-The parameter must be the full path relative to the email stylesheets folder:
+The parameter must be the full path relative to the base folder:

-	Mailman::make('emails.basic')->setCss('../assets/private.css')
+	Mailman::make('emails.basic')->setCss('resources/assets/css/private.css')

 ### Queue emails